arenaxr/arena-docs/content/troubleshooting.md

 - Your program main thread is blocking MQTT keep-alive messages, commonly from using infinite loops like `while True:` in the main thread.
 Considering spawning a new thread to run your `while True:` code.

 ### Python: Unable to get local issuer certificate
-It seems some distributions of Python may not have any certificate roots installed for SSL.
+It seems some distributions of Python may not have any certificate roots installed for SSL, especially Mac OS.
 To resolve, some useful troubleshooting can be found online:
 - [https://stackoverflow.com/questions/52805115/certificate-verify-failed-unable-to-get-local-issuer-certificate](https://stackoverflow.com/questions/52805115/certificate-verify-failed-unable-to-get-local-issuer-certificate)

 ## Web Browser Scene Errors